-Revert - To return an employee who has not successfully completed his/hertheir trial service period to a vacant position in the same class and former department (if applicable) from which he/shethey were was appointed.
+Revert - To return an employee who has not successfully completed their trial service period to a vacant position in the same class and former department (if applicable) from which they were appointed.

-Reversion Recall List - If no such vacancy exists to which the employee may revert, he/she the employee will be removed from the payroll and his/hertheir name placed on a Reversion Recall List for the class/department from which he/she wasthe employee was removed.
+Reversion Recall List - If no such vacancy exists to which the employee may revert, the employee will be removed from the payroll and their name placed on a Reversion Recall List for the class/department from which the employee was removed.